Best Practices in Equity, Diversity and Inclusion in Research

 - Department of Women and Gender Equality, What is Gender-Based Analysis Plus?

-- Status of Women Canada, GBA+ module
+- Women and Gender Equality Canada GBA+ module

 - Tri-Council Policy Statement: Ethical Conduct for Research Involving Humans